SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 8. Edit the config.yml and add the code snippets below at the appropriate spots.

 - Go to the *general* section.
-- Copy the below over to the general section
+- Copy the below code snippet and paste it to the general section

 ```bash
   unsafeMode: false